monsoonmaelstrom/book2/book2.md

 “No, seriously.”

 “Seriously.
 I told him I like oolong tea,” I grin remembering the annoyance that flickered across his face as I said that.
 “Do you guys remember the stuff about the energy meridians?”
-I ask changing the subject.
+I ask, changing the subject.

 They both nod.